 While looking directly at the RP retina through the ophthalmoscope we can observe bone-spicule pigmentation, arteriolar attenuation and ‘waxy’ disc pallor.

 There are several diagnostic tests available for RP.
-The most important being electroretinogram (ERG), which measures the electrical activity of various cell types in the retina in response to light.
+The most important being the electroretinogram (ERG), which measures the electrical activity of various cell types in the retina in response to light.
 Other useful investigations include dark adaptometry, electrooculogram and visual field test.

 Treatment of Retinitis Pigmentosa involves: